-Tom Perkins has 20 years’ experience as a lawyer in Indiana.
+Tom Perkins has over 20 years’ experience as a lawyer in Indiana.
 His career has spanned both private practice and public service.

 Tom began his career in the Office of the Indiana Attorney General, and rose to become section chief for the Capital Litigation/Habeas Corpus division.
 In 2000-2001, he served as a Capital Litigation Liaison, where he assisted local prosecutors across the state on death penalty issues.